mmossa/The-5-Sannin-/README.md

 # Cannonball.py

-We constructed a class called CannonBall that manages the cannnonballs that are shot at the ship object by the user.
+We constructed a class called CannonBall that manages the cannonballs that are shot at the ship object by the user.
 Then, we created a rect for the cannonball through the x and y coordinates and initizaled the rect at starting position (0,0).
 Using the update method, we change the cannonball rect y position based off of its speed.
 Lastly, the cannonball rect fills part of the screen defined by its color.

 # Ship.py